 A fierce, bitter-cold wind hit us as we began a steep descent down Mount Eagle.
-Reaching the valley floor, we still had several miles of walking on a road to reach our B&B, An Portan.
-During that final stretch, our New World perspective with its (relatively) short history came out as we were amazed to see many centuries of Irish history in the form of these ancient beehives and/or famine house ruins scattered as part of the landscape in some farms’ front yards.
+Reaching the valley floor, we still had several miles of road-walking to reach our B&B, An Portan.
+During that final stretch, we were amazed to see as part of the landscape in some farmyards, many centuries of Irish history in the form of ancient beehives and famine house ruins scattered among modern farm equipment.

-We were most happy to finally arrive at An Portan B&B, to be warmly greeted by our host, Ronan.
-She was most interested to learn that we were from the San Francisco Bay Area; she had spent a summer in San Francisco as a student years ago.
+We were glad to finally arrive at An Portan B&B, to be warmly greeted by our host, Ronan.
+She was most interested to learn that we were from the San Francisco Bay Area where she spent a summer in San Francisco as a student years ago.